ebin-ahm/ft_printf/README.md

 ## Structure
 ft_printf/
-│
-├── `Makefile`
-├── `ft_printf.h`
-├── `ft_printf.c`
-│
-├── handlers/
-│   ├── `handle_char.c`
-│   ├── `handle_string.c`
-│   ├── `handle_pointer.c`
-│   ├── `handle_decimal.c`
+├── Makefile
-│   ├── `handle_unsigned.c`
+├── README.md
-│   ├── `handle_hex_lower.c`
+├── ft_printf.h
-│   ├── `handle_hex_upper.c`
+├── ft_printf.c
-│   └── `handle_percent.c`
-│
-└── utility/
-    ├── `ft_putchar.c`
+├── print_char.c
-    ├── `ft_putstr.c`
+├── print_string.c
-    ├── `ft_putnbr.c`
+├── print_int.c
-    ├── `ft_putnbr_unsigned.c`
+├── print_unsigned.c
-    ├── `ft_puthex.c`
+├── print_hex.c
-    ├── `ft_strlen.c`
+├── print_pointer.c
-    └── `ft_itoa_base.c (optional)`
+└── print_percent.c

-*Note: "handlers and "utility" are shown as categories for clarity.*
+*Each print_*.c file implements the logic for a specific format specifier, keeping the design modular and easy to maintain.*

 ## Algorithm

-1. ft_printf reads the format string from start to end using an index or pointer.

-2. If the current character is not '%', it writes that character using write() and increments the character counter.
-If the current character is '%', it looks at the next character to determine which type to print (c, s, d, x, p, etc.).

-3. va_arg is used to fetch the next value from the variadic argument list with the correct type.
+1. `ft_printf` iterates through the format string character by character while managing a va_list.

+2. Regular characters are written directly to standard output using `write()` and counted.

+3. When a % is encountered, the next character is treated as a format specifier and dispatched to the appropriate handler using `va_arg`.

-4. A handler function for that specifier prints the value using utility functions (for characters, strings, numbers, and hexadecimal).
-Each handler returns the number of characters it printed, and this value is added to the running total.
+4. Each handler prints its value (handling special cases such as NULL) and returns the number of characters printed, which is added to the total count.

-5. After the whole format string is processed, va_end is called and ft_printf returns the total count.
+5. After processing the entire format string, va_end is called and **ft_printf returns the total number of characters written**.

-## Handlers & Utility

-For this `ft_printf` project, the implementation is divided into two functionals layer; handlers & utility
-- Handlers manage format-specific behaviour for each specifier.
-They are responsible for deciding how to handle %c, %s, %p, %d, %u, %x, %X, and %%.

-- Utility functions perform low-level operations such as:
-	- character output
-	- string handling
-	- number to string and number to hex conversions

 ## Resources